-The choke operating element is located on the engine.
-Pull the knob 1 and turn it (approx. 90°) to open a bore in the carburetor through which the engine can take in additional fuel.
+If you pull the choke button 2 out as far as possible, a bore in the carburetor will be unblocked through which the engine may take in additional fuel.
 The result is a "fat" fuel-air mixture of the type needed for cold starts.
+To deactivate the choke, push the choke button back into its basic position.